Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

     expandable: true

-For this example, we have decided to define a zone / area that fits to the shape of the cylinder to generate the particles.
+For this example, we have decided to define a zone/area that fits the shape of the cylinder to generate the particles.
 To do this, we need to define the different regions:

 .. code-block:: yaml